 - Hands-free sanitising points to be provided around the venue.

-- Attendees to keep personal effects with them throughout the event as cloakroom facilities will only re-open in September 2021.
+- Attendees to keep personal effects with them throughout the event.

 - Capacities of rooms to be revised to allow for some social distancing.
 Our current recommendation is to allow a maximum of 70% of our normal capacities for events in the short term.
 Specific events may require more or less space.

 - We will aim to offer larger rooms to provide more space, where possible.

 - Stationery and mints will not be provided for cabaret boardroom-style meetings.